bespokejs/bespoke/README.md

 # Bespoke.js

-### HTML5 Presentation Microlib
+### DIY Presentation Micro-Framework

+Bespoke.js provides the class names to your slides, you provide the CSS.

-Less than 1KB minified and gzipped, no dependencies, harnessing the power of CSS transitions.
+Less than 1KB minified and gzipped, no dependencies, harnessing the power of CSS transforms and transitions.

-Bespoke.js listens to keyboard/touch events, and adds the CSS classes needed to create your own slide transitions.

-This project is currently in alpha, use at your own risk.

 ## Getting Started